JacksiroKe/q2a-social-login/documentation/facebook.md

 Head over to [Facebook developers page](https://developers.facebook.com/apps) & click on create a new app
 <Img src="https://www.shoutmeloud.com/wp-content/uploads/2015/09/Create-basic-Facebook-App.png" />

 Select the kind of app you are using.
-For configuring Q2A Social LOgin plugin, it’s usually websites.
+For configuring Q2A Social Login plugin, it’s usually websites.
 <img src="https://www.shoutmeloud.com/wp-content/uploads/2015/09/Add-new-Facebook-app.png"/>

 * On the next page give a name to your app.
 Make it relevant or if you are testing this right now, call it test app.